 Some of the sites suggest interventions.
 Please make sure to talk with your child’s pediatrician before trying something new.
 Also, don’t forget to click the category Special Education for more information.

-Founded in 1950, The Arc supports families supportive of individuals with intellectual and developmental disabilities.
-Arc has been instrumental in passing state and federal legislation regarding individuals with disabilities.
-Their broad network includes state and local chapters.
+The Arc supports families of individuals with intellectual and developmental disabilities.
+This organization has been instrumental in passing state and federal legislation regarding individuals with disabilities.
+They include state and local chapters.

-The National Autism Association (NAA) provides family support.
-They have local chapters and many resources including a recommended reading list.
-There are discussions about treatment and safety.
-They also have programs like Helping Hand to provide grants for financial assistance for medical needs, Big Red Sagety Boxes, and Give a Voice to provide qualifying individuals with communication devices.
-As noted on their website, parents should talk to their doctor before attempting any medical intervention suggested on the site.
+National Autism Association (NAA) family support.
+Local chapters and resources include a reading list.
+They have discussions about treatment and safety.
+They include Helping Hand, grants, financial assistance for medical needs.
+Big Red Sagety Boxes and Give a Voice provide communication devices.
+Parents should talk to their doctor before attempting interventions suggested on the site.

 April is Autism Awareness Month by Kathryn Porter

 Daisy Has Autism by Aaron J. Write

 You’re Going to Love This Kid!: Teaching Children with Autism in the Inclusive Classroom by Paula Kluth